This article first appeared on VICE UK

 I probably encapsulated the "shit" they were talking about pretty accurately.
-My group of friends dressed like semi-professional darts players – all luminous shirts, buckled loafers and wet-look hair gel – and actually referred to our chosen cigarette brands as "classy".
-We were townies, not grungers.
+My group of friends dressed like semi-professional darts players—all luminous shirts, buckled loafers and wet-look hair gel —and actually referred to our chosen cigarette brands as "classy."
 We thought the Slipknot kids were weird, and they no doubt thought we were cunts.

 But looking back, I have a lot more respect for those guys than I do for myself at that age.
 They weren't fickle and eager to please; they were defiant and dedicated.
 Despite the trend at the time, they didn't spend their pot-wash pay on Ben Sherman shirts and squirty bottles of CK One; they invested it in leather dusters and more ball-bearing chains than could have ever been physically necessary.
 They didn't hide behind the safety blanket of conformity; they braved the streets of suburban Britain in black nail polish and slowly decomposing Criminal Damage jeans.

-Over a decade on, I noticed that Slipknot and Korn were touring the UK together.
-I wanted to see whether that sense of dedication has held strong – whether the rock and metal kids of my youth had survived emo, indie and the inevitable vanillafication of your personality that ensues when you have to spend your free time reading HMRC letters rather than Metal Hammer.
+Over a decade later, I noticed that Slipknot and Korn were touring the UK together.
+I wanted to see whether that sense of dedication has held strong—whether the rock and metal kids of my youth had survived emo, indie, and the inevitable vanilla-fication of your personality that ensues when you have to spend your free time reading HMRC letters rather than Metal Hammer.
 Whether there was a new generation of angsty teens, or if the class of 2004 were still dyeing their thinning dreadlocks green and upgrading their hoodie size once a year.

 Arriving at Sheffield's Motorpoint Arena, the first thing I noticed was how mixed, gender-wise, the crowd was.
 At school, the flesh tunnel mafia was always way heavier on the testosterone, so it was nice to see that balanced out 15 years down the line.